Lash lifting has been and continues to be one of the most popular treatments of 2018 and 2019, and a profitable one at that.

 - Put a timer on you watch or phone in case you damage clients lashes to avoid the “Frazzled” look

 Even if your client claims to have no makeup on, you should still give her lashes a wipe over with a non oil based makeup remover.
-Oil’s from the face can go onto the lashes, so wipe down with a remover preferably from a lash lifting kit then you will be 100% sure it won’t affect the treatment.
+Oil’s from the face or from previous facial treatments can go onto the lashes, so wipe down with a remover preferably from a lash lifting kit then you will be 100% sure it won’t affect the treatment.

 - Ask your clients to not come in with makeup on their lashes if possible